akomiqaia/Observable-Projects/src/diplomatic-visits/travel-activity.md

 })
 display(tripPerYearChart)
 ```
-The official visits have dropped significantly in 2020, even lover then number of flights in 1990.
-Which must have been due to the COVID-19 pandemic.
+The official visits have dropped significantly in 2020, even lower than the number of flights in 1990, which must have been due to the COVID-19 pandemic.

 Let's take a look at the year 2020 and see which country officials made the most diplomatic visits and which country hosted the most diplomatic visitors.